 For this week’s iFAQ, we have tried something a little different.
 Rather than emailing councillors or other relevant individuals with questions for them to answer, we decided to carry out an experiment to see how responsive each local party would be to random members of the public emailing them about local issues.

-It is said that elections are won on the doorstep, and that may well be true.
-Being armchair activists, it’s difficult to check up on that.
 Twitter and blogs however are part of our social media present and future, and if the election was decided there, how would each of the wards be looking?

-It is said that elections are won on the doorstep, and that may well be true.
-Being armchair activists, it’s difficult to check up on that.
 Twitter and blogs however are part of our social media present and future, and if the election was decided there, how would each of the wards be looking?

 Time again for our round-up of the week.
 What we said, what others said and most importantly, a bumper edition of what Rehman did in ‘Rehman about Town.’